 Mikah followed the Countess as Rol altered his course to meet them.
-The figure didn't move as the Countess arrived and checked with Zimzod to see if the nomad had any weapons?
+The figure didn't move as the Countess arrived, and checked with Zimzod to see if the nomad had any weapons?
 Zooming in, and stepping through his sensors, all Zimzod could get was a figure in robes.
 No penetration, no el-int, not even a gender.
 So Zimzod said, "No. I can't see anything."
 Ursara said, "OK" before leaning over and asking her assistant if he had any information.
-Once he answered, "No My Lady" she said, "ok, stay right here." to those around her and started advancing on the figure.
+When he said, "No My Lady" she said, "ok, stay right here." to those around her.
+She then started advancing on the figure.
 Disobeying, Zimzod followed her saying, "No. Your security is a higher priority."
 Zach stepped to the right a few meters, making sure he had a clear view of the nomad.
-Aiden asked if he needed to react as well, and Zimzod told him to keep scanning the rest of the perimeter in case anyone else popped up.
+Aiden asked if he needed to react as well.
+Zimzod told him to keep scanning the rest of the perimeter in case anyone else popped up.

 The Countess got within ten feet of the nomad and called out, "What tribe are you from?"
-The nomad simply turned in place and began to walk off.
+Ignoring her, the nomad simply turned in place and began to walk off.
 The Countess waited until the figure walked about one hundred meters and returned, past Zimzod, to her assistant.
-As Zimzod physically watched the figure, he noted that the contact on his sensors dropped off.
-He realized he was seeing exactly what he was warned of as he watched the retreating figure!
+Zimzod physically watched the figure as he saw the contact on his sensors just 'drop off'.
+He realized he was seeing exactly what he'd been warned of while he could still physically see the retreating figure!
 In a part of his mind, Zimzod was considering the value of the vid-recording he was making?
-Zimzod also decided to watch for the next hour or so, until the figure disappeared in the distance.
+Zimzod decided to keep a watch for the next hour or so, until the figure disappeared in the distance.
 When the Countess arrived next to Mikah and her assistant, she said, "Well, they know we are here now."
-Her aide replied, "Yeah, I guess."
+Her aide nodded and replied, "Yeah, I guess."

 The Countess asked for recommendations and her man said, "I suggest we pull up stakes and move on to the trading site."
-Zach asked if the direction the nomad was headed was the same as the path they were heading on, and was told that figure had moved off fifteen or twenty degrees to the right of their course.
+Zach asked if the direction the nomad was headed was along the same path they were taking, and was told that figure had moved off fifteen or twenty degrees to the right of their course.
 As they talked options, Mikah looked for the Caravan master.
 She saw him working with some of his people helping with an injured child.
-Mikah went to the caravan master to ask what he knew about the nomads, if they should go on, follow the nomad or turn back now?
+Mikah went to the caravan master to ask what he knew about the nomads?
+If they should go on, follow the nomad or turn back now?

 When Zimzod asked if there was a linguist on the payroll, he was told Emkir was the linguist in the crew.
 But when they tried to comm back to the ship, they got nothing but static.
-As they talked, Zach went to the Caravan master to ask if he had dealings with the nomads before?
-The Caravan master said, "When I have had to", which was not promising.
+Zach went to the Caravan master as they talked, to ask if he had dealings with the nomads before?
+The Caravan master said, "When I have had to", which wasn't promising.
 Zach asked, "Is there a particular greeting they use when you talk to them?"
-The master suggested that they choose who they wish to talk to, and then just begin their conversation when they find that person.
+The master suggested they choose who they wished to talk to, and then just begin their conversation when they find that person.

 Zimzod finally turned his attention back to the camp and job at hand, as he considered moving on.
 Since Zach was travelling light, he was put on point.
-He could use his negotiations skills if they ran into anyone.
-Zach agreed, and started moving ten minutes before they planned to move the caravan.
-Eventually, the rest of the camp started moving and followed the merchant's trail.
-It was not long before Zach saw, ahead of him and to his left, a patch of desert that seemed to be "moving".
-As he watched, it became apparent the patch was some pack of small fur-coated animals which seemed to be closing on him!
+Zimzod said he could use his negotiations skills if they ran into anyone.
+Zach agreed, and started moving ten minutes before the rest planned to move the caravan.
+Eventually, the others started moving and followed the merchant's trail.
+It wasn't long before Zach saw, ahead of him and to his left, a patch of desert that seemed to be "moving".
+He watched as it became apparent the patch was some pack of small fur-coated animals that seemed to be closing on him!
 Recognizing them from the survival book, Zach remembered they were a "coyote-analog".
 They were smaller, more compact and muscular than the Terran variety.
 Never having seen the Terran variety, that didn't help Zach any.
 They were scavengers which would eat whatever they found dead or could take down as a pack.

-As the dogs got closer, and easier to see, Zach pumped off another round.
+The dogs got closer, and easier to see, as Zach pumped off another round.
 This time, he hit the dirt before taking a breath and firing again.
 This shot tagged one of the pack leaders, causing it to howl as it dropped.
-As it went down, it appeared to struggle with the unseen opponent that was causing its pain.
-That seemed to take the lust out of the other lead animals, who turned and ripped into their wounded pack mate.
+It went down and appeared to struggle with the unseen opponent that was causing its pain.
+That seemed to take the lust out of the other lead animals.
+They turned and ripped into their wounded pack mate.
 Zach called with an update and Zimzod told him to move on and ignore the dogs.
 Zach decided he would dog leg around the pack despite Zimzod's orders to move "through the animals" as they ate.

 After a brief argument between Zimzod and Zach, Zimzod put his foot down.
 Ordering Zach to do as he was told.
 And Zach, just as promptly, ignored the order and detoured wide around the animals.
 Some of them looked up at him, but they didn't attack as he watched them and moved on.
-Soon enough, Zach was comfortable he was not being followed.
+Soon enough, Zach was comfortable he wasn't being followed.
 When the caravan came near the site, the caravan master advised that they also dog leg around the pack.
-When Zimzod asked why, he was told it was foolish to tempt animals.
+Zimzod asked why and was told it was foolish to tempt animals.

 The pavilions seemed to be single or double family sized, so the animals 'could have been' under cover.
-Zach scanned around the camp to see what was going in or out but didn't see anything outside the camp.
-So he watched, waiting until the caravan arrived.
+Zach scanned around the camp to see what was going in or out, but didn't see anything outside the camp.
+So he watched, waiting for the caravan to arrive.
 As the caravan became a blotch on the horizon behind him, Zach realized he'd been noticed.
-As he watched, five black robed figures began walking out of the nomad's camp towards him.
+He watched as five black robed figures began walking out of the nomad's camp towards him.

 _________________________________________________________________________ Next: Negotiations with Guns and Words